-The unfavorable conservation status of both target species is owed to several factors, including reduction of the number of individuals, the presence of Invasive Alien Species, the destruction of surrounding habitat or the lack of public awareness for the relevance of these species on global biodiversity conservation goals.
-The Regional Directorate for the Environment and AZORINA, S.A., coordinating and associated beneficiaries, respectively, have the needed experience and structure to achieve the project’s objectives, namely by directly reinforcing natural populations, reducing threats and raising awareness, seeking the viability of the natural populations on a long-term basis.
+The unfavorable conservation status of both target species is owed to several factors, including reduction of the number of individuals, the presence of Invasive Alien Species (IAS), the destruction of surrounding habitat or the lack of public awareness for the relevance of these species on global biodiversity conservation goals.
+The Regional Secretariat for the Environment and Climate Change and Regional Directorate for the Environment and Climate Change, coordinating and associated beneficiaries, respectively, have the needed experience and structure to achieve the project’s objectives, namely by directly reinforcing natural populations, reducing threats and raising awareness, seeking the viability of the natural populations on a long-term basis.

 LIFE VIDALIA is also closely linked to Faial Botanic Garden since the Rare Plant Nursery will be essential for creating plant propagation protocols and for the production of target species for ecological restoration of the intervention areas.